bpmn-io/bpmn.io/src/blog/2022/011-2022-year-in-review.md

 <p class="introduction">
-  From properties panel rewrites to drill down into collapsed BPMN sub-processes, between form-js improvements and significant UX improvements at the modeling core: 2022 was a feature-packed, busy year at [bpmn.io](https://bpmn.io/).
+  From properties panel rewrites to drill down into collapsed BPMN sub-processes, between new form-js features and significant UX improvements at the modeling core: 2022 was a feature-packed, busy year at [bpmn.io](https://bpmn.io/).
 A great time to look back at what we have accomplished and a good time to take a small glimpse into the near 2023 future.
 </p>

 <!-- continue -->